Pioter17/PAMiW---Projekt/README.md

 # PAMiW---Project
 It is project for one of university classes.
 The main purpose is to make a multi-platform application for CRUD operations on some data.

+## Technologies

+Angular, Typescript, Java, Spring, JWT, Bootstrap, MAUI Blazor, HTML, SCSS.

 ## Backend

 Backend was written in Java Spring.
-It covers database implementation, some fictional data generation (movies and directors in this case), CRUD operations endpoints, user profile, roles and JWT authentication.
+It covers database implementation, some fictional data generation (movies and directors in this case), CRUD operations endpoints, user profile, roles, authentication and JWT.

 <details>
   <summary>Click to see file structure</summary>